 November (Vientiane): Boun Phra That Luang is celebrated, a 3-day religious festival at That Luang every year when hundreds of monks accept alms and flowers from the people.

 There are no long-haul flights into Luang Prabang.
-A few international flights connect neighbouring countries:
+A few international flights connect neighbouring countries: Lao Airlines, Bangkok Airways, Vietnam Airlines.

-BY AIR INTO VIENTIANE
+VIENTIANE: BY AIR

 15-day tourist visas can be bought on arrival at Luang Prabang or Vientiane airports, or at most Mekong border points.
 Ensure you get an entry stamp in your passport.
 Not having a legitimate entry stamp could lead to arrest or a large fine.
 You need 2 passport-sized photos (though we only presented one and no one asked for another).
 If you reach Luang Prabang without photos, they will scan your passport photo and charge you 1 dollar for it (at least this was true in November 2007).